 Returning to \eqref{eq: FIRST EQUATION IN THE PAPER}, recent advances have been made in the study of general coefficients, specifically $t \mapsto b(t)$, $t \mapsto \sigma(t)$, and $t \mapsto \rho(t)$, in the presence of common noise.
-In Remark 2.5 from \citep[]{MEANFIELDTHROUGHHITTINGTIMESNADOTOCHIY}, a generalized Schauder fixed-point argument is presented to construct \emph{strong solutions} in this setting.
+In Remark 2.5 from \citep{MEANFIELDTHROUGHHITTINGTIMESNADOTOCHIY}, a generalized Schauder fixed-point argument is presented to construct \emph{strong solutions} in this setting.
 Strong solutions refer to the property $\mathbf{P} = \prob(X \in \cdot \mid W^0)$, indicating that the random probability measure $\mathbf{P}$ is adapted to the $\sigma$-algebra generated by the common noise.
-In \citep[]{ledger2021mercy}{}, an underlying finite particle system was shown to converge to \emph{relaxed} (or \emph{weak}) \emph{solutions} (see \cref{def: DEFINITION OF RELAXED SOLUTIONS GENERALISED}), satisfying the aforementioned physical jump condition (with coeffiecients $(t,x) \mapsto b(t,x)$, $t\mapsto \sigma(t)$, and $t\mapsto \rho(t)$).
-Weak/relaxed solutions are characterised by having $\mathbf{P} = \prob(X \in \cdot \mid \mathbf{P},W^0)$, instead of $\mathbf{P} = \prob(X \in \cdot \mid W^0)$, see \cref{def: DEFINITION OF RELAXED SOLUTIONS GENERALISED}.
+In \citep{ledger2021mercy}, an underlying finite particle system was shown to converge to \emph{relaxed} (or \emph{weak}) \emph{solutions} (see Definition \ref{def: DEFINITION OF RELAXED SOLUTIONS GENERALISED}), satisfying the aforementioned physical jump condition (with coefficients $(t,x) \mapsto b(t,x)$, $t\mapsto \sigma(t)$, and $t\mapsto \rho(t)$).
+Weak/relaxed solutions are characterised by having $\mathbf{P} = \prob(X \in \cdot \mid W^0,\mathbf{P})$, instead of $\mathbf{P} = \prob(X \in \cdot \mid W^0)$, see Definition \ref{def: DEFINITION OF RELAXED SOLUTIONS GENERALISED}.
 As the empirical distributions of the finite particle systems converge weakly to $\mathbf{P}$, there is no guarantee that $\mathbf{P}$ will be adapted to the $\sigma$-algebra generated by the common noise.
-As regards \emph{strong} solutions in the sense just discussed, existence of strong solutions for the common noise problem satisfying the physical jump condition \eqref{eq: PHYSICAL JUMP CONDITION IN THE INTRODUCTION} has not yet been addressed in the literature.
+The existence of such \emph{strong} solutions in the sense just discussed, for the common noise problem satisfying the physical jump condition \eqref{eq: PHYSICAL JUMP CONDITION IN THE INTRODUCTION}, has not yet been addressed in the literature.